 Tina is a lifelong resident of Lowell and was instrumental in spearheading the initiative to build the Creekside Kingdom playground in 1994.
 Along with a team of volunteers, Tina helped raise $100,000 to help create the 16,000 square foot park which is enjoyed by countless families today.
 Tina and her husband Jeff own Optec Inc., which manufactures electro-optical instrumentation for astronomy and microscopy.
 They have four adult children and five grandchildren.

 Maryalene moved to Lowell in 1998 and can’t imagine life anywhere else.
 She spent more than a decade serving on various boards, including the Lowell Light and Power Board, Arbor Board and a short stint on the City Council.
 She was a longtime chair of the Planning Commission as well.
 Today, she volunteers at St. Patrick School and St. Mary’s Church in addition to her work with Lowell’s First Look and other community organizations.
 Maryalene and her late husband Tom have five school-age children.
 Her personal blog is at The Mighty Widow.

-When not making great salsa, Amanda is busy caring for her young children and volunteering for local organizations.
+When not making great salsa, Amanda is busy caring for her children and volunteering for local organizations.
 An avid amateur photographer, she has spent hours documenting her favorite sites around Lowell, a town she and her husband adopted as their own in 2003.
-Amanda is the president of the PTO for Bushnell and Cherry Creek elementary schools.
+Amanda is the involved with the PTO for Bushnell and Cherry Creek elementary schools, serves on the City of Lowell’s Planning Commission, and is involved in the effort to bring a community center to the community.
 Amanda is married to Andrew, and they have two sons.
 On her personal blog, she chronicles Life with Two Boys, a Husband and a Dog.